oracle/bots-node-sdk/bin/CLI.md

 # CLI Developer Tools

-This SDK includes a command-line intertace (CLI) to help you create and package custom components and entity event handlers.
+This SDK includes a command-line intertace (CLI) to help you create and package custom components and event handlers.

 ```text
 Usage: bots-node-sdk [command] [arguments][options]